 By contrast, responsible breeders are very open in their approach.
 The best ones will have domain-specific email addresses (instead of generic Gmail or Yahoo ones) and may even have a canine-related number (1-800-I-Bark-4-U).
 They also tend to have long term guarantees.

 Most will engage you and welcome your questions.
-They are also accessible with one simple phone call.
+They are also accessible with a straightforward phone call.

 Don’t get scammed buying a puppy.
-Simply use these tips and you can add a furry little member to your family without all that unnecessary stress and drama.
+Research current pet scams so you won’t fall victim.
+Use these tips, and you can add a furry little member to your family without all that unnecessary stress and drama.
 Good luck!